Your First Android Java Program - Hello, World!

 When Android Studio loads select Start a new Android Studio project (or use New then New Project from the File menu if an existing project is open).

-Fill out the fields on the Create Android Project dialog:
+Select Next and fill out the configuration fields on the Create New Project dialog:

-- Application name - Hello World (the default name seen in the Google Play store and on the device)
+- Name - Hello World - the default name seen in the Google Play store and on the device.

-- Project Location - accept the default or chose a location
+- Save location - accept the default or choose a location.

 Complete the Create New Project Wizard

-Select Finish.
-Android Studio will prepare the project.
-This may take some time, especially if Android Studio is run for the first time.
+The app will build in Studio, this may take some time, especially if Android Studio is run for the first time.
 Check the status bar at the bottom of the Android Studio IDE when it appears.

-When an app is created the empty Activity will be the first screen, which is shown in Studio.
+When the app is created the empty Activity will be the first screen, which is shown in Studio.

 If not click on the activity_main.xml tab or go into the Project explorer and open the activity_main.xml (in the layout folder under res in the app project tree).
-If necessary click on the Design tab at the bottom of the edit area to switch between the Design (graphical) and the Text (code) views.
+Use the tab at the bottom of the edit area to switch between the Design (graphical) and the Text (code) views.
 (If a rendering error occurs see the end of the article for a possible workaround.)